4th Scottish Parliament

 This is a list of members (MSPs) returned to the fourth Scottish Parliament at the 2011 general election.
 Of the 129 MSPs, 73 were elected from first past the post constituencies with a further 56 members being returned from eight regions, each electing seven MSPs as a form of mixed member proportional representation.

-The 2011 general election produced an unexpected majority government with the governing Scottish National Party winning 69 seats, to the opposition Scottish Labour Party's 37 (down seven seats from the previous election).
+The 2011 election produced an unexpected majority government with the governing Scottish National Party winning 69 seats, to the opposition Scottish Labour Party's 37 (down seven seats from the previous election).
 First Minister, Alex Salmond went on to form his second government.